Most of our 3.5 kilometre tramline winds through the bush, as did many of Sydney’s tram routes, on the way to beaches or ferry wharves.

 In the northerly direction, trams run parallel to Rawson Avenue on their own right-of-way past the TAFE College and the Army depot to our present terminus about 800 metres south of Sutherland railway station.
 Our next objective is to complete the tramline by extending the track under the railway bridge and into the Sutherland shopping centre to terminate outside the original steam tram starter’s building adjacent to Sutherland railway station

 In the other direction is Parklink, the former railway line which stretches two kilometres into the Royal National Park to terminate at the old railway station platform.
-From there, it is a short stroll to the Bungonia lookout or the National Park Visitor’s Centre.
-A further kilometre’s downhill walk brings you to the pictureseque Audley weir.
+From there, it is a short stroll to the Bungoona lookout.
+A further kilometre’s downhill walk along the Honeymoon Track brings you to the pictureseque Audley weir, Weir Cafe and National Park Visitor’s Centre.

-Our Parklink trams depart at a quarter past each hour, beginning at 10.15 each day we’re open with the last one running at 4.15 on Sundays and at 2.15 pm on Wednesdays or other weekdays as shown on our front page for school holidays.
+Our Parklink trams depart at a quarter past each hour, beginning at 10.15 each day we’re open with the last one running at 4.15 on Sundays and at 2.15 pm on Wednesdays.
 A return service operates to the Museum fifteen minutes after leaving the Museum (i.e. the first one for the day returns at 10.30).

 Using Parklink you can combine a ride into the National Park with a visit to the Museum – or you can catch a tram into the Park right from the gate of the Museum.
 The Museum is right alongside Loftus railway station, so transfer from CityRail trains is a hop, skip and a jump.
 Start or finish your day at the National Park with a Parklink tram ride!